Psychosocial Counselor: Career, Course, Skills, Options, Outlook, Challenges

 • Community and social services: Psychosocial counselors may work in community centers, non-profit organizations, and other social service agencies, providing counseling and support to underserved populations.

-Alternative Careers for Psychological Counselor
+Alternative Careers for Psychological Counselors

 If you are interested in pursuing a career in the mental health field but are not sure that psychosocial counseling is the right fit for you, there are several other career options you may want to consider.
 Some alternative careers that may be of interest to those with a background in psychology or counseling include: